 Read Chapter 13 “Brief History of Ecotopia”

-The kids planned to sneak out in the middle of the silent and still Ecotopian night.
-Before the nightfall, they packed up their camping gear, together with other essential equipment they would need for survival.
-However, they didn’t predict the shortages of food and drinking water that were notorious in the Old World.
+The kids planned to sneak out in the middle of the silent and calm Ecotopian night.
+Before nightfall, they packed up their camping gear, together with other essential equipment they thought would be needed for survival.
+Josephine and Marcus surely didn’t fear the cold nights that became more frequent in the past two years.
+Besides, staying in the open, and out of sight of predators wasn’t an alien concept to them.
+All Ecotopian kids knew how to survive in the open.
+However, they didn’t foresee the shortages of food and drinking water that were notorious in the Old World.
 How could they, coming from the land of plenty?

 When Marcus looked ahead, no end to that wobbly path could be seen from the shores of Ecotopia.
 After examining the state of the bridge, they both felt uneasy and scared but neither of them dared to express their fears out loud.
 Being brave, supportive and not afraid of challenges was how they were brought up and disappointing one another wasn’t in their nature.

-However, the path at the end of the bridge was covered with dead bodies.
-This sign profoundly disturbed Josephine and Marcus.
-But there was no time to talk about this or analyse the circumstances surrounding the event that led to all those people.
+The path at the end of the bridge was covered with dead bodies.
+This sign profoundly disturbed and upset Josephine and Marcus.
+But there was no time to talk about this or analyse the circumstances surrounding the event that led to death of all those people.

 – “Who are you and what you want with us?” spoke a girl in a soft but commanding voice.